8bit-mate/smp_tool.rb/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/smp_tool.
+Bug reports and pull requests are welcome on GitHub at https://github.com/8bit-mate/smp_tool.rb.

+## Special thanks to

+- **[Piotr Piatek](http://www.pisi.com.pl/piotr433/index.htm)**: the indisputable master of the MK90 who developed lots of great software tools and hardware devices for the machine;

+- **[azya52](https://github.com/azya52/)**: developer of the PIMP cartridge.
+This device made possible to load large volumes on a real MK90;

+- **[flint-1979](https://phantom.sannata.org/memberlist.php?mode=viewprofile&u=6909)**: testing on the real machines with both BASIC v.1.0 and v.2.0;

+- **[BitSavers project](http://www.bitsavers.org/)**: the largest source of the DEC PDP-11 / RT-11 and other legacy systems documentation.

 ## License